Tips to help support the mental health of your college student

 This down time may also serve as a good opportunity for parents to check in on their child’s mental health and well-being.

 A recent survey shows parents may under-estimate the frequency and severity of their student’s mental health concerns.
 For example, parents were twice as likely to report their child did not experience a behavioral or mental health concern in the last year, compared to what students self-reported.
 This disconnect is more than just a generation gap – when it comes to depression, substance abuse, eating disorders or suicidal ideation and intent, not knowing what students are going through may have serious implications.

-“There seems to be a disconnect between student reality and parental perception of student mental health,” Dr. Tavakoli said.
+“There seems to be a disconnect between student reality and parental perception of student mental health,” said Dr. Donald Tavakoli, National Medical Director for Behavioral Health at UnitedHealthcare.
 “That’s part of the problem.
 But that also means there’s an opportunity to close the gap — and for parents to learn more about how they can help become part of the solution.”

 1. Look for warning signs

 About 75% of mental health issues begin by age 24, but they sometimes surface after high school.
 When your student is home from college, watch for a sense of hopelessness.
 A marked change in behavior and withdrawal or social isolation can be signs of trouble.
 Slipping grades can also be a signal since a student’s mental health and academic performance are often connected.

 Mental health isn’t always an easy topic to discuss.
 As a parent, it can be helpful to approach the conversation with empathy and curiosity.
 Consider asking questions that encourage them to share experiences rather than respond with “yes” or “no” answers, such as: